genesiscommunitysuccess/docs/versioned_docs/version-previous/03_server/10_integration/04_gateways-and-streamers/04_fix-xlator.md

 </dependency>
 ```

-2. Add a dependency on the class path for the module called {applicationName}-fix-messages.
+2. Add a dependency on the class path for the module called &#123;applicationName}-fix-messages.
 This file is generated using the [fix-codegen-plugin](/03_server/10_integration/04_gateways-and-streamers/04_fix-xlator.md#fix-code-generation-plugin).

 3. Add the following code block at the beginning of the configuration file for the Streamer or Streamer Client: